-The Board of Selectmen, in granting a Like Kind Soil Permit, may impose conditions aimed at insuring against undue water runoff, destabilization, contamination or harm to any resource under the jurisdiction of the Conservation Commission or to private property, and/or damage to water supplies or wells.
+The Select Board, in granting a Like Kind Soil Permit, may impose conditions aimed at insuring against undue water runoff, destabilization, contamination or harm to any resource under the jurisdiction of the Conservation Commission or to private property, and/or damage to water supplies or wells.
 Such conditions may include soil stabilization, run-off protective barriers and other measures.